The disease is named after Sir James Paget who first reported the link between changes in the nipple and underlying breast cancer.

 Preventing Paget's disease of the breast

 Paget's disease of the breast cannot be prevented.
-However, one may prevent complications of Paget's disease of the breast, such as osteoarthritis, by taking certain medications, maintaining a healthy weight, and regularly exercising.
+However, one may prevent complications, such as osteoarthritis, by taking certain medications, maintaining a healthy weight, and regularly exercising.